Generalizing Goal-Conditioned Reinforcement Learning with Variational Causal Reasoning: Related Works

-\textbf{Goal-Conditioned RL (GCRL)} From the optimization perspective, Universal Value Function~\cite{schaul2015universal}, reward shaping~\cite{trott2019keeping}, and latent dynamic model~\cite{nair2020goal} are widely used tools to solve GCRL problem.
+\textbf{Goal-Conditioned RL (GCRL)} The generalization problem is naturally related to GCRL~\cite{liu2022goal}, which aims to train an agent for multiple tasks.
+From the optimization perspective, Universal Value Function~\cite{schaul2015universal}, reward shaping~\cite{trott2019keeping}, and latent dynamic model~\cite{nair2020goal} are widely used tools to solve GCRL problem.
 Sub-goal generation~\cite{florensa2018automatic} is another intuitive idea to tackle the long horizon with sparse reward, where the core thing is to make sure the generated sub-goals are solvable.
-Finally, \textit{HER}~\cite{andrychowicz2017hindsight}, belonging to the relabelling category, is a ground-breaking yet straightforward method that treats visited states as "fake" goals when the goal and state share the same space.
+Finally, \textit{Hindsight Experience Replay (HER)}~\cite{andrychowicz2017hindsight}, belonging to the relabelling category, is a ground-breaking yet straightforward method that treats visited states as ``fake'' goals when the goal and state share the same space.
 Later on, improved versions of HER~\cite{ren2019exploration, pitis2020maximum, fang2019curriculum} were widely studied.
 One limitation is that we cannot directly use a visited state as a goal if the goal has pre-conditions.
-Similar to our setting, \cite{tang2021hindsight} and \cite{rudner2021outcome} convert the GCRL problem to variational inference by regarding control as inference~\cite{levine2018reinforcement}. \cite{tang2021hindsight} propose a EM framework under the HER setting and \cite{rudner2021outcome} treats the last state as goal and estimate a shaped reward during training.
+Similar to our setting, \cite{tang2021hindsight} and \cite{rudner2021outcome} convert the GCRL problem to variational inference by regarding control as inference~\cite{levine2018reinforcement}. \cite{tang2021hindsight} propose an EM framework under the HER setting and \cite{rudner2021outcome} treats the last state as the goal and estimates a shaped reward during training.